15 Tips to Increase Your Credit Score

 • Posted on: 21 Dec 2022

-The Vantage Score was developed by the same people who came up with FICO, and it is based on information from three major credit reporting bureaus: Experian, TransUnion, and Equifax.
-The difference between these two scores is small enough that you can have one without worrying about affecting your other score, but don't try to keep both.
+Designed by the same individuals who invented FICO, the Vantage Score is based on data from three main credit reporting bureaus: Experian, TransUnion, and Equifax.
+You can have one without worrying about influencing your other score; the difference between these two marks is modest enough to avoid trying to maintain both.

 The first time you get your score, it might not be as high as you expected.